 Registering as absent in the first academic year

 According to the Universities Act, a new student studying for a degree may register as absent in the first academic year for the entire academic year or for autumn or spring term only for the following reasons:

 - if the student is participating in the service provided for in the Conscription Act (1438/2007), the Non-Military Service Act (1446/2007), or the Act on Women’s Voluntary Military Service (194/1995);

 - if the student is on maternity, paternity or parental leave; or

 - if the student is unable to begin studies due to the student’s own illness or injury.

-A student registering as absent in the first academic year must supply documents that prove the absence is legally valid to Student and Learning Services by the date specified in the registration instructions.
-Otherwise the student will forfeit his or her right to study.
+A student registering as absent in the first academic year must supply documents that prove the absence is legally valid to the Student and Learning Services by the date specified in the registration instructions.
+Otherwise, the student will forfeit their right to study.